• Skip to main content

 • Before you can start whetting your tool, soak it for up to 15 minutes, but, not less than 5 minutes.
 It is a sure way of realizing maximum lubrication of the blade for easy and fast sharpening.
 Once ready, set the stone on a board and then place the ax against either side of the grits (coarse/fine).

-• It is important to angle the edge at about 22-degrees against a whetstone then apply moderate pressure when sliding it back and forth.
-At this point, it is imperative that the while blade length slides against the course or fine grit for uniform sharpness and beveling.
+• It is important to angle the edge at about 22 degrees against a whetstone then apply moderate pressure when sliding it back and forth.
+At this point, it is imperative that the whole blade length slides against the coarse or fine grit for uniform sharpness and beveling.

 Types of Sharpening Stones